fvdm/nodejs-ns-api/README.md

 List of disruptions at a station

-argument   | type           | description
+parameter  | type           | description
 :----------|:---------------|:-----------
-[dateTime] | Date or string | Value will be converted to the right format
+[dateTime] | Date or string | Limit to starting time, will be converted to the right format

 ```js
 ns.getStationDisruption ({ dateTime: '2019-05-10' })